endurantgames/cosmiclegends/src/classes/dynamo.md

 :::::::: {.ability-list .v2 } :::::::
 Energy Shaping

+:   [Shaper]{.crossover}
-:   Add a Word from the Shaper class's Personal Power Word list
-    as a Personal Power Word.
+    Add a Word from the Shaper class's Personal Power Word list as a Personal Power Word.

     You can take this ability more than once.

 Energy Versatility